 You can cut your heating costs this year by following these money-saving and energy-saving tips.

-Do a personal energy audit of your house, identifying areas where heated air is leaking out.
+Do a DIY Home Energy Assessment of your house, identifying areas where heated air is leaking out.
 Check around doors, windows, fireplaces, and other areas that may feel drafty.
 Use caulk, weather stripping, door sweeps, plastic, and other appropriate means to close off these leaks.
 If your house is poorly insulated, adding additional insulation will pay for itself in reduced heating costs.

 Minimize your use of ventilation fans such as bathroom fans and kitchen hood fans in winter.
 A bathroom fan can remove all the heated air out of the average house in little more than an hour.
 Over the course of the winter, ventilation fans can increase your heating costs by a surprising amount.